WesleyEdwards/Dan-s-Frappe-Hell/README.md

    `$ npm start`.
 7. Open a web-browser and go to `http//:localhost:3000/`.
 You will be presented with the project.

+## Use Instructions
+1. To login as a manager, the email is default@manager.com, and the password is "password".
+2. From there, you can create accounts, users, and test everything on the test environment

 ## Unit testing instructions

 1. Navigate to the `tartarus/` directory and run `install_tartarus.sh`